 Custom Shoe Fitting and Sizing

 A proper fit is the foundation of a successful break-in period.
 When investing in handcrafted men's leather shoes, accuracy in sizing is key.
-Unlike mass-produced options, these shoes are often built with firmer leather that conforms gradually.
+Unlike mass-produced options, these shoes are often made with firmer leather that gradually conforms.
 That means if the initial fit is off, the material won’t easily adjust to it.
 Measurements should include arch height, instep, and heel shape.
-A custom fit ensures that pressure is distributed evenly, preventing blisters and hotspots.
+A custom fit ensures even pressure distribution, preventing blisters and hotspots.
 Take the time to communicate how your foot feels in different areas to achieve a truly personalized result.

 Why Snug Is Better Than Loose